Measures of multisensory integration based on dependent probability summation: from spike counts to reaction times: Empirical data

-The data set consists of the total number of spikes occurring within a response window, including spontaneous activity (A.S.) in the left-hand columns and with A.S. removed in the right-hand columns of Table~\ref{sc1-table} .
-The number of trials was $N=20$ each for visual, auditory, and visual-auditory stimulation.
+The data set consists of the total number of spikes, recorded within a response window, that occurred from visual, auditory, and visual-auditory stimulation in $N=20$ trials, respectively (details in Table~\ref{sc2-table}).
+Spike numbers in the left-hand columns of Table~\ref{sc2-table} include spontaneous activity (S.A.), whereas the right-hand columns show the same recordings after S.A. was removed.

+Note that a-priori there is no fixed correspondence between trial number and the individual values of $\mathbf{V}$ and $\mathbf{A}$.
 The antithetic variates method involves pairing the unisensory responses, sorted by increasing order ($\mathbf{V}$) and by decreasing order ($\mathbf{A}$), and computing $\mathbf{max(V,A)}$ for each pair.
-The mean of the $\mathbf{max(V,A)}$ values constitutes an estimate of $\mathrm{E}^- \max\{N_V,N_A\}$, that is, of the maximum expected value from combining the unisensory responses achievable via negatively dependent probability summation.
+Their mean value represents an estimate of $\mathrm{E}^- \max\{N_V,N_A\}$, that is, of the maximum expected value from combining the unisensory responses achievable via negatively dependent probability summation.
+The trial numbering of the $\mathbf{VA}$ values remains arbitrary.